colazivi/Covid19-Data-Austria/README.md

 The ministry's data is updated every hour, but - for the most part - does NOT contain any old entries which means that it is overwritten every hour.
 This is not an acceptable format for most purposes, so this repository aims to provide a timeline of the data.

 For checking the data's integrity, please refer to the originals' backups at archive.org ( https://web.archive.org/web/*/https://info.gesundheitsministerium.at/data/data.zip and https://web.archive.org/web/*/https://www.sozialministerium.at/Informationen-zum-Coronavirus/Neuartiges-Coronavirus-(2019-nCov).html )
+The Statistik Austria also provides a comprehensive collection of the ZIP files at their [inofficial Github-Account](https://github.com/statistikat/coronaDAT/tree/master/archive).

 ## Directory Structure